Some hyperbolicity revisited and robust transitivity: Proof of Theorem

 This induces a splitting of the form $\R^4=E^{ss}\oplus E^{ws}\oplus E^{wu}\oplus E^{uu}$ and we take the center bundle as $E^c=E^{ws}\oplus E^{wu}$.
 We can assume that in the basis given by the eigenspaces associated to the eigenvalues we have that: Moreover, we can assume that the linear Anosov $A$ has four different fixed points: $Fix(A)=\{p_0,p_1,p_2,p_3\}$ (we are making an abuse of notation here, by calling $A$ instead of $f_A$, the induced map in the torus).
 We just have to iterate the matrix a few times in order to have four different fixed points.

 Now notice that the procedure made in Subsection \ref{ssexpda} works as well.
 First, for every fixed point $p_j$ (with $j=0,1,2$) take a small neighbourhood $U_j$ (notice that we are not going to perturb $p_3$ since it already has index 2).
 We can take them small enough to be disjoint.
 Second, just notice that the isotopy procedure we made in Lemma \ref{lemmixsub} is only local, and therefore it can be applied in different disjoint neighbourhoods.
-Hence the same proof as in Lemma \ref{ejendim4} shows that we can make an isotopy whose support is contained in $U_0 \cup U_1 \cup U_2$ in order to get a partially hyperbolic diffeomorphism $f_1: \T^4\to \T^4$ such that: \begin{itemize} \item $f_1(x)=Ax$, for every $x\in (U_0 \cup U_1 \cup U_2)^c$. \item $f_1$ is hyperbolic outside $Fix(f_1)=\{p_0,p_1,p_2\}$ (thus $f_1$ is expansive). \item $D(f_1)_{p_j}|_{E^c_{f_1}(p_j)}=\textit{Id}$ for $j=0,1,2$. \end{itemize} The second item above shows that $f_1$ is expansive and then we have that $\Lambda(f_1)=0$.
+Hence the same proof as in Lemma \ref{ejendim4} shows that we can make an isotopy whose support is contained in $U_0 \cup U_1 \cup U_2$ in order to get a partially hyperbolic diffeomorphism $f_1: \T^4\to \T^4$ such that: \begin{itemize} \item $f_1(x)=Ax$, for every $x\in (U_0 \cup U_1 \cup U_2)^c$. \item $f_1$ is hyperbolic outside $Fix(f_1)=\{p_0,p_1,p_2\}$. \item $D(f_1)_{p_j}|_{E^c_{f_1}(p_j)}=\textit{Id}$ for $j=0,1,2$. \end{itemize} Since $f_1$ is hyperbolic outside $Fix(f_1)=\{p_0,p_1,p_2\}$, once again we can find an appropriate Lyapunov function in order to apply Proposition \ref{LemaLew} and get that $f_1$ is expansive.
+Since $f_1$ is in the $C^1$ boundary of Anosov diffeomorphisms, by Corollary 6.2 in \cite{L} we have that $f_1$ is conjugated to $A$ which implies $\Lambda(f_1)=0$.

 The first point shows that $f_1$ is SH-saddle of index (1,1).
 To see this, we just have to observe that the same proof of Lemma \ref{DAesSH} shows that $f_1$ have the SH-Saddle property as well.
 In that proof, the only property we use is the fact that, for a point $p$ outside $U$ and given a small $\delta>0$, there is always a point $p_1$ such that and by an induction argument we find a point whose forward orbit never meets $U$, and the same happens for the past.
 Hence $f_1$ is SH-Saddle of index (1,1).
 By the same arguments, by taking the strong bundles $E^{ss}$ and $E^{uu}$ sufficiently contractive and expanding, and taking the neighbourhoods $U_j$ sufficiently small, we also have this property, i.e. for every point $p$ outside $U_0\cup U_1\cup U_2$, and given a small $\delta>0$, there is always a point $p_1$ such that Then, we can find a point that never meets $U_0\cup U_1\cup U_2$ for the future, and the same for the past.
 In short, $f_1$ has the (1,1) SH-Saddle property.

 Now since $f_1$ is SH-Saddle we have that $\rho(f_1)>0$, and by expansiveness we also have $\Lambda(f_1)=0$.
 Then a direct application of Theorem \ref{teorobtran} shows that $f_1$ is $C^1$ robustly transitive.
 Let's call $\cU_1$ to the $C^1$ neighbourhood of $f_1$ such that every $h\in \cU_1$ is transitive.